 Can you use kettlebells for hypertrophy and is the barbell superior?
-Can the kettlebell cause hypertrophy?
+Can the kettlebell create hypertrophy?

 Yes, you can load a barbell with more weight.

-Yes, the barbell is easier when it comes to stability and learning curve.
+Yes, the barbell is easier when it comes to stability and the learning curve.

-2) Does that make the barbell more superior or does instability actually provide benefits?
+2) Does that make the barbell superior or does instability actually provide benefits?

 Yes, the barbell is used by the majority of bodybuilders.

-3) Is that because of barbells always having been available everywhere; because the kb has a higher learning curve; and/or because kettlebells are not widely available especially in good increments?
+3) Is that because barbells always have been available everywhere; the kb has a higher learning curve; and/or because kettlebells are not widely available in gyms, especially in good increments?

 Yes, you see people with bigger muscles using barbells rather than kettlebells.